MelMason/ETL_Project/README.md

     - Using Market Cap and Price to compute Market Supply
     - Market Supply(No.of coins) = Market Cap in USD / Price in USD
 3. Merge the cleaned files with data from CryptoCompare

-4. Loaded the Data into Postgres
+# Data Loading

+1. Postgress database is selected since an open-source relational database was preferred
+2. SQLAlchemy is used as the ORM for Python to communicate with the database.
+Once the SQLAlchemy connection is established, the MYSQL tables were  populated using the ‘to_sql’ method and read using the ‘read_sql_query’ method
-5. Created Tables for each cryptocurreny and Master tables by Price and Exchange Volume
+3.Created Tables for each cryptocurreny and Master tables by Price and Exchange Volume
-6. Created a Table for DateTime Id to reference within each of the cryptocurrency table
+4. Created a Table for DateTime Id to reference within each of the cryptocurrency table
-7. Tested the Table contents using sql query
+5. Tested the Table contents using sql query

+# Process to Execute/Details of Files

+1.

 # Team Members
 ## Melissa Mason, Emi Babu, Dan Dragone & Malini Murthy